bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 But this requires PTLC, because you have to pay to a point, right?
 And then you set up the HTLCs.
 When the maker does what is required of him, which is to say sends all the signatures and all the transactions and the multi-sigs that I've just shown you, then the taker will broadcast the transactions, thus revealing his signature, and the trick of it is that his revealing signature will be able to be matched up with the adapter signature or signature adapter that the taker produced originally on his partial Schnorr signature in the multi-sig.
 And so what that results in is that the maker receives the pre-image for the invoice atomically with the broadcast of the funding transaction.
-I'm gonna expand on that because when I first came up with this idea, I thought, well, that's cool, and then I realized it's actually a really big problem with it.
+I'm gonna expand on that because when I first came up with this idea, I thought, well, that's cool, and then I realized there's actually a really big problem with it.

-Audience: If you don't have, PTLC's on LightningNet, couldn't you just do a PTLC on-chain?
+[Audience]: If you don't have, PTLC's on LightningNetwork, couldn't you just do a PTLC on-chain?

-Adam Gibson: I don't know what you mean.
+I don't know what you mean.

-Audience: Like if you have, you just do a point time lock contract literally on a non-chain payment.
+[Audience]: Like if you have, you just do a point time lock contract literally on a non-chain payment.

-Adam Gibson: We were trying to create off-chain fees to avoid having a fingerprint on-chain.
+We were trying to create off-chain fees to avoid having a fingerprint on-chain.
-Ah, okay.
-The fundamental goal here is an off-chain fee, yeah.
+The fundamental goal here is an off-chain fee.
 Okay, but other than that, your idea is excellent.
 It just doesn't actually solve the problem I'm trying to solve.
 It solves another problem.
 But a good point though.

-# The solution? - offchain fees - 2
+## The solution? - offchain fees - 2

-*Refer slide 19*
+(refer slide #19)

 So let me first explain why it doesn't work.
 What I've just said doesn't actually work.
 And the reason it doesn't work is because we have more than one maker.
 If we had only one maker, it would work fine.
 This works fine in a two-party sense.
-You could imagine each maker setting up the invoice to an elliptic curve point Q plus some offset that they choose and Then the taker will send the adapter signature, and I don't really have time to explain adapter signatures I'm sure a lot of people have heard of it and a lot of people don't really understand it because it's not something that people talk about much.
+You could imagine each maker setting up the invoice to an elliptic curve point Q plus some offset that they choose and then the taker will send the adapter signature, and I don't really have time to explain adapter signatures I'm sure a lot of people have heard of it and a lot of people don't really understand it because it's not something that people talk about much.
 But the basic idea is you can swap a signature for a secret value.
 If I can boil it down to one thing, it's that.
 You can swap a signature for a secret value.